axeUUeng/HeatStressEvaluation/Data/CowData/CowData_README.md

 ### 2. `/RawGIGACOW/`
 - **Description**: This dataset contains the raw GIGACOW data.
 - **File(s)**:
-  - `Cow_filtered.csv`: Individual cow information.
+  - `Cow.csv`: Individual cow information.
-  - `DiagnosisTreatment_csv.csv`: Diagnosis occasions of individual cows.
+  - `DiagnosisTreatment.csv`: Diagnosis occasions of individual cows.
-  - `Lactation_filtered.csv`: Not used.
+  - `Lactation.csv`: Not used.
-  - `MilkYield_filtered.csv`: Every milking occasion for each indivdual cow.
+  - `MilkYield.csv`: Every milking occasion for each indivdual cow.
-  - `Robot_filtered.csv`: Similar to above, but with more columns.
+  - `Robot.csv`: Similar to above, but with more columns.
 Not used.

 ## Notes